aliceyu1111/Slave-to-the-Algorithm/Week 6/readme.md

 **As for further ideas development, I firstly wrote down a list of things that I think represent what my project is.**

-- (x) No patterns - because notifications come at random times
+-  No patterns - because notifications come at random times

 Complete randomness